Paava Kadhaigal: Vaanmagal (Daughter of the Sky) (Gautham Vasudev Menon)

-Oor Iravu (One Night)
+Oor Iravu (A Night) (Vetrimaaran)

 The film begins with a pregnant Sumathi (Sai Pallavi) happily reunited with her estranged family in her village.
 She was cut off from her parents and siblings a few years ago after she eloped and married Hari (Hari Krishnan), a boy from a lower caste.
 Both Sumathi and Hari are well-educated and live independently in Bangalore.
-When Sumathi's father Janakiraman (Prakash Raj) learns that she is pregnant with his grandchild, he keeps his animosity aside and visits her in the city.
+When Sumathi's father, Janakiraman (Prakash Raj), learns that she is pregnant with his grandchild, he keeps his animosity aside and visits her in the city.
 Though hesitant to accept his son-in-law at first, Janakiraman willingly invites both of them to his house in the village for Sumathi's baby shower rituals.
-Surprised at her father's sudden change of heart, Sumathi agrees and goes to her village where she is met with indirect hostility from everyone for eloping, but eventually they warm up to her.
+Surprised at her father's sudden change of heart, Sumathi agrees and goes to her village, where she is met with indirect hostility from everyone for eloping, but eventually they warm up to her.
 On the night before the baby shower, everyone in the family (except Sumathi and her parents) goes to the reception hall.
 Suddenly, Sumathi falls sick.
 When Janakiraman refuses to call the doctor, it is revealed that it was he who poisoned Sumathi's drinking water and is waiting for her and her unborn child to die.
-Despite Sumathi and her mother's pleas for help, Janakiraman turns a deaf ear, locks her up and chastises her for marrying out of their caste and says that only her death would restore his family's pride and honor.
+Despite Sumathi and her mother's pleas for help, Janakiraman turns a deaf ear, locks her up, and chastises her for marrying out of their caste, and says that only her death would restore his family's pride and honor.
 Sumathi begs for her life despite her deteriorating condition, and at one point she realizes that her unborn child is dead.
 Too weak to continue, Sumathi finally succumbs and dies.
 Janakiraman is beside himself with grief at the fate of his daughter, yet he thinks that this was the only solution to his problem.
 Finally, it is shown that Hari learns about the tragedy that struck his family and presses murder charges against Janakiraman, who awaits his trial.